Doravado/samuel_portfolio/index.md

 - Used machine learning to do player segmentation and classification.
 Did survival analysis and built a retention model to identify early characteristics of loyal players.

-- Based on insights from player analysis and models, our team is now designing the marketing campaign to activate potential loyalty players with highly efficient campaign methods.
+- Based on insights from player analysis and models, our team is now designing a marketing campaign to activate potential loyalty players with highly efficient campaign methods.

 - For the client's confidentiality policy, I can't display specific data here, and I am happy to share our team's work plan and thought process in a conversation.